ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

 #### CloudSystem compliance approach

-The CloudSystem leverages Exchange Online, part of Office 365, to provide email capability without the need to deploy traditional email servers and gateways.
+The CloudSystem leverages Exchange Online, part of Microsoft 365, to provide email capability without the need to deploy traditional email servers and gateways.
 Native Exchange Online security capabilities are enabled to prevent against email-related threats such as spoofing and phishing.
 Exchange Online is configured to route through the Agency’s existing email gateway.

-The advanced features of Office 365 ATP, including Safe Attachments and Safe Links which provide sandboxing of attachments and inspective of hyperlinks respectively, are enabled by the CloudSystem.
+The advanced features of Microsoft 365 ATP, including Safe Attachments and Safe Links which provide sandboxing of attachments and inspective of hyperlinks respectively, are enabled by the CloudSystem.
 This provides email content filtering and expands on the default protections offered by Exchange Online Protection (EOP).

 #### Security controls provided by the CloudSystem